-Jon's practice focuses on the representation of entrepreneurs, technology start-ups and emerging companies from formation through liquidity event.
+Jon’s practice focuses on the representation of entrepreneurs, technology start-ups and emerging companies from formation through liquidity event.
 In this role Jon routinely advises clients through angel and venture capital financings, a range of commercial transactions including joint ventures, and mergers and acquisitions.
-He also represents venture capital funds and other institutional investors in fund formation and investments in start-ups and emerging companies.
+He also represents venture capital firms, angel groups and high-net-worth individuals in fund formation and investments in start-ups and emerging companies.
 Jon has a particular interest in bridging the interests of investors and founders in the venture funding process.

-Jon is currently serving as chair of the Venture Capital Terms and Documentation Sub-Committee of the Private Equity and Venture Capital Committee of the Business Section of the American Bar Association.
-Jon also serves as chair of the MIT Enterprise Forum of Cambridge where he has been an active member for many years, and is a member of the Forum’s Executive Committee.
+Jon recently assumed a national leadership role as chair of the Private Equity and Venture Capital Committee of the Business Section of the American Bar Association.
+Jon is also the immediate past chair of the MIT Enterprise Forum of Cambridge and currently serves as a member of its Executive Committee.
 He is also a mentor in the MIT Venture Mentoring service.
 Jon served for several years as a judge in the annual MIT $100K Entrepreneurship Competition.

 Jon is a member of the state bars of Massachusetts and California.
 Before practicing law, Jon worked in advertising at Young & Rubicam.